 Nathan Spaling, RSSW, BA (Hons), JD, Founder & Evaluator, capacityclinic.ca

-As a Registered Social Service Work and Lawyer, Nathan has a unique experience working with people who live with (or are living through) vulnerable conditions or situations.
+As a Registered Social Service Worker and Lawyer, Nathan has a unique experience working with people who live with (or are living through) vulnerable conditions or situations.
 However, during his time as a lawyer at a well-respected law firm operating out of the Waterloo, Wellington and Halton regions, he recognized that most industries do not have access to resources/training that allow for identification, analyzing and reporting on risks of incapacity and/or undue influence.

 In response to this, Nathan founded the Capacity Clinic to bring together resources from multidisciplinary leaders within the capacity evaluation area in order to reduce the barriers that vulnerable Decision Makers face when accessing services.